c0ldlasagna/task-tracker/README.md

-# Task-Scheduler
+# task-tracker

 A simple cli task scheduler in js.
-Doesn't save tasks between sessions *(yet)*.
+Saves tasks to a json file.